wonma/100-days-of-code/log.md

 **Thoughts** I feel thirsty to start building a functional React app!
 But, I will remain calm to get more confident with the general concepts and mechanism of how React works.

+---
+### Day 12: October 24, Monday

+**Today's Progress**
+  - State vs. Props
+  - Both hold data.
+  - The props object represent data that is external to a component, and state represents data that is internal to a component.
+  - props make the data flow to the children.
+  - state makes it possible to update the data.
+  - setState function must be insie of the other function (usually event handling function)
+  - useRef: makes it possible to access the child element directly, by presetting the element detector with the help of 'ref' attribute'.

+**Thoughts** I'm even more excited to continue learning JavaScript and React.
+It's not going to be easy to make some useful app but I'll keep at it.

 <!--
 ### Day 1: June 27, Monday